-- Quick Router Setup Wizard Insert the supplied CD and launch the setup wizard (see below). - D-Link Setup Wizard This wizard will launch if you do not run the CD wizard and log into the router for the first time.
-Refer to page 15. - Manual Setup Log into the router and manually configure your router (advanced users only).
-Refer to page 21.
+- D-Link Setup Wizard This wizard will launch when you log into the router for the first time.
+Refer to page 14. - QRS Mobile App Use your iPhone, iPad, or iPod Touch to configure your router.
+Refer to page 21. - Manual Setup Log into and manually configure your router (advanced users only).
+Refer to page 26.